 Tennessee Whiskey Brands

-Tennessee whiskey is far more limited than any other style because of the distinct "Lincoln County Process" of charcoal filtering.
-There are only two distilleries in the state of Tennessee that produce this whiskey, George Dickel and Jack Daniel's, though each produces a variety of bottlings.
+Tennessee whiskey is far more limited than any other style because of regulations, including the charcoal filtering known as the "Lincoln County Process."
+There are only a few distilleries in the state of Tennessee that follow the guidelines—George Dickel and Jack Daniel's are the biggest—and each has a variety of bottlings.

-While Jack Daniel's is a better-known name, George Dickel has many devoted fans that prefer it over the other Tennessee option.
-If you enjoy the charcoal taste of one, give the other a try or explore the other labels the distilleries offer.
-After all, the best way to find your personal favorite is to taste them for yourself.
+While Jack Daniel's is a better-known name, George Dickel has many devoted fans that prefer it.
+If you enjoy the charcoal taste of one, give the other a try or explore other labels the distilleries offer.

 - George Dickel No. 8